bbinet/pillarstack/README.md

   - all these rendered files are then parsed as `yaml`
   - then all yaml dicts are merged in order with support for the following merging strategies: `merge-first`, `merge-last`, and `overwrite`
+  - stack config files can be matched based on `pillar`, `grains`, or `opts` values, which make it possible to support kind of self-contained environments

 Installing the pillarstack `ext_pillar` is as simple as dropping the stack.py file in the `<extensions_modules>/pillar` directory (no external python module